Go Back

 • 4 slices bacon sliced into 1-inch pieces

-• 2 pounds new potatoes peeled and quartered
+• 1 ½ pounds Yukon gold potatoes peeled and cubed

-• 6 small to medium carrots peeled and sliced into 2-inch pieces
+• 6 small to medium carrots sliced into 1 to 2-inch pieces

 • 1 teaspoon dried thyme